bcgov/GDX-Analytics/maintenance/README.md

 ## Getting Help

 These scripts are intented for internal use.
-Please Contact the GDX Analtics Team for more information.
+Please contact the GDX Analytics Team for more information.

 ## Contributors